violet0929/ELTA/README.md

 * [23] Multilink operation in IEEE 802.11 be wireless LANs: Backoff overflow problem and solutions
   * Sensors, 2022

-* [24] López-Raventós, Alvaro, and Boris Bellalta.
-"Multi-link operation in IEEE 802.11 be WLANs."
-IEEE Wireless Communications 29.4 (2022): 94-100.
+* [24] Multi-link operation in IEEE 802.11 be WLANs
+  * IEEE Wireless Communications, 2022

 * [25] IEEE 802.11 be multi-link operation: When the best could be to use only a single interface
   * MedComNet, 2021